sidiousvic/blackdog/README.md

 # blackdog
-A basic Canvas + HTML5 game.
+A basic Canvas + HTML5 game in pure JS.